The KUMA configuration can be modified in the following ways.

 The storage service is installed on the target machine.
 You can check the status of the service in the web interface under Resources → Active services.

-An additional storage cluster is successfully added.
+The extra storage cluster is successfully added.

 To remove a server from a distributed installation: